-The MSAT program will accept applications on a rolling basis, however, applicants are encouraged to complete the application and all supplemental items by March 1st.
+The MSAT program will accept applications on a rolling basis.
 Qualified applicants will be admitted first come, first served until capacity.
 It is recommended to apply early.
-All applications received after March 1st will be reviewed in order that they are received until the cohort is full.
-First come, first served.

 - A completed online application

 - Verification of completed observation hours

 - MSAT Technical Standards Form

 - 3 recommendation forms (at least one from a former college instructor and at least one from a certified athletic trainer)

 The GRE is not required for admission.
 Please review the MSAT admission materials (PDF) before applying.